top of page

 Powell_Headshot.jpg

-You'll also hear Solution Stories from across the Western U.S.
+Solution Stories from across the Western U.S. (starts around 52:21)

 Solution Stories are part of the heart and soul of WeCAN's Solutions Roundtables.
 These short presentations highlight approaches that rural communities are using as they put outdoor recreation tourism to work.
-You'll glean new ideas from their experience and hear what's working, what the challenges are, how communities are working together, and how you can adapt these approaches where you live.
-We have three of our six Solution Stories confirmed — check back for updates as we confirm more!
+Our eight presenters offered new ideas from their experience and reflected on what's working, what the challenges are, how communities are working together, and how you can adapt these approaches where you live.

-Dana will talk about the challenges that Whitefish, a community of around 9,000 residents, has faced with vacation rentals and managing tourism in a way that contributes to community quality of life.
-In addition to how Whitefish has managed short-term rentals, Dana will talk about the 2023 voter-approved reallocation of resort tax revenue toward community housing and infrastructure — which 83% of voters backed.
+Dana talked about the challenges that Whitefish, a community of around 9,000 residents, has faced with vacation rentals and managing tourism in a way that contributes to community quality of life.
+In addition to how Whitefish has managed short-term rentals, Dana also covered the 2023 voter-approved reallocation of resort tax revenue toward community housing and infrastructure — which 83% of voters backed.

-Brynn will talk about Wyoming's Outdoor Recreation and Tourism Trust Fund, a legislatively created permanent fund for improving outdoor recreation infrastructure, and talk about how some rural communities have put these grant funds to work.
-Hailey will add some detail about the Jay Kemmerer WORTH Institute at the University of Wyoming and how it supports the outdoor recreation, tourism and hospitality industries across the state.
-Hailey will highlight how Extension can be a resource for communities pursuing this kind of work.
+Brynn talked about Wyoming's Outdoor Recreation and Tourism Trust Fund, a legislatively created permanent fund for improving outdoor recreation infrastructure, and talk about how some rural communities have put these grant funds to work.
+Hailey added some detail about the Jay Kemmerer WORTH Institute at the University of Wyoming and how it supports the outdoor recreation, tourism and hospitality industries across the state.
+She highlighted how Extension can be a resource for communities pursuing this kind of work.

 BrynnHirschmanHeadshot.jpg